The Development of Explosions in Axisymmetric Ab Initio Core-Collapse Supernova Simulations of 12-25 $M_\odot$ Stars: Methodology

 During the evolution, the radial zones are gradually and automatically repositioned during the remap step to follow changes in the radial structure.
 To minimize restrictions on the time step from the Courant limit, we ``freeze'' the lateral hydrodynamics for the inner 8~zones during collapse, and after prompt convection fades we expand the laterally frozen region to the inner $\sim$8--10~km.
 In the ``frozen'' region we set $v_\theta = 0$ and skip the lateral hydrodynamic sweep.
 The full radial hydrodynamics and neutrino transport are always computed to the center of the simulation for all radial rays.
 At about 800~ms after core bounce in each simulation we switch to shell averaging of the fluid properties in the inner spherical region to avoid potential problems near the center.
 A more extensive description of \chimera\ is under preparation.

 \defcitealias{BrMeHi13}{Paper~1} In this paper, we present the continuation of the four non-rotating axisymmetric models (designated B12-WH07, B15-WH07, B20-WH07, B25-WH07, corresponding to progenitor zero-age main sequence masses of 12, 15, 20, and 25~\msun), presented in \citetalias{BrMeHi13}.
 The simulations were initialized without applied perturbation from the inner 30000, 20000, 21000 and 23000~km, respectively of the pre-supernova progenitors of \citet{WoHe07}.
 A grid of 512 non-equally spaced radial zones covers from the stellar center into the oxygen-rich layers.
 The 2D models employ 256 uniformly-sized angular zones from 0 to $\pi$ for an angular resolution of 0.70\degree.
+The simulations were carried out in full 2D from the onset of collapse with the very small post-bounce roundoff errors supplying the perturbations for the growth of fluid instabilities.
 For post-processing nucleosynthesis and other analyses we have included 4000--8000 passive Lagrangian tracer particles per simulation.
 Analyses utilizing these tracers will be reported in later papers (J.~A. Harris et al., in prep.).
 These simulations began in February 2012 and ran intermittently for approximately two years on the `Jaguar' (OLCF) and `Kraken' (NICS) computers located in Oak Ridge and on the `Hopper' and `Edison' computers at NERSC in Oakland.
 Each simulation was computed using 256 parallel MPI tasks on 256 processor cores with one task/core for each radial ray.
 In \citetalias{BrMeHi13} we reported the first 800~ms of B12-WH07 and 500~ms for the other three models.
 We have now evolved to 1400~ms for three of the models (B12-WH07, B20-WH07, and B25-WH07), while B15-WH07 was terminated about 1200~ms after bounce when its shock crossed the outer boundary of the grid.

 We have designated this group of models as `Series-B' with the `Series-A' appellation retroactively applied to the first group of production simulations made with \chimera\ \citep{BrMeHi09b} using the same four progenitors, but with only 256 radial zones covering a reduced portion of the original progenitor.
 The `Series' designation signifies a group of simulations using the same code, numerical methods, and base input physics.
 In addition to the progenitor and resolution changes from Series-A to Series-B, improvements were made to the handling of the transition at the NSE boundary, control of the odd-even `carbuncle' numerical instability for grid aligned shocks, as well as many smaller code improvements.
 These simulations complete Series-B and the first models of the more extensive `Series-C' are now underway using an updated version of \chimera\ that will be reported separately when completed.